Purchase SIX tickets online now or visit the Brooks Atkinson Theatre box office.

 Concessions There is one bar located in the theatre’s mezzanine lobby where alcoholic and nonalcoholic beverages as well as snacks can be purchased.
 Bottled water and beverages with secure tops are permitted in the auditorium.
 The bar begins serving patrons 30 minutes prior to the start of the performance and at intermission.

 Nederlander Theatres do not permit outside food or beverages.

 Patrons seeking to bring in their own food or drink because the food or drink is necessary for medical reasons shall be permitted to bring such food or drink into a theatre.

 It is imperative for patrons to understand that not only do the theatres sell peanut-related products, it is impossible for any theatre to designate peanut-free seating zones since we cannot control what food products patrons may bring into the theatres.

-Male and female restrooms are located on the mezzanine level of the theatre.
+Restrooms are located on the mezzanine level of the theatre.

 There is no cloakroom service available at this theatre.